 SENTIMENTAL ITEMS – Declutter with no Guilt

-One way to not feel guilt about donating sentimental items is to put yourself into the future.
+One way to not feel guilty about donating sentimental items is to put yourself into the future.
 I like to imagine what my kids will be thinking about all of this stuff when I am ready to hand it down.

 NO REGRETS – Declutter Without Feeling Guilty

 Knowing that I have never needed something I have decluttered helps me to avoid feeling guilty.

 POSITIVE SIDE OF DECLUTTERING

-PIN IT FOR LATER:
+PIN GUILT-FREE DECLUTTERING FOR LATER: